luk27official/JEM234/docs/git_hooks.md

 ## Installation

-To install the hooks, simply have a look at the `.git/hooks` folder inside your repository.
+To install the hooks, simply have a look at the `.git/hooks` folder inside the repository.
 This folder should be already be present in an existing repository with a few examples.
 The sample programs are simple Linux shell scripts (identified by the `#!/bin/sh` so-called shebangs).
 The shebang determines the actual type of the script, some other examples of the shebangs include `#!/bin/bash` and `#!/usr/bin/env python3`.

 To ensure that the hooks are runnable, run `chmod +x <script-name>` in the directory.
 This will update the file permissions for the script.